srijabandari1311-lgtm/Codealpha_tast3/README.md

 # Codealpha_tast3
 The Artificial Intelligence Chatbot is a Java-based application designed to simulate human-like conversations with users.
 The chatbot uses Natural Language Processing (NLP) techniques and rule-based or machine learning logic to understand user queries and provide relevant responses.
 It can answer frequently asked questions (FAQs)
+The Artificial Intelligence Chatbot is a Java-based application designed to simulate human-like conversations with users.
+The chatbot uses Natural Language Processing (NLP) techniques and rule-based or machine learning logic to understand user queries and provide relevant responses.
+It can answer frequently asked questions (FAQs), assist users with information retrieval, and engage in interactive communication.

+The chatbot analyzes user input, identifies keywords or intent, and generates appropriate responses.
+The system can be trained with predefined question-answer pairs and expanded with machine learning algorithms for improved accuracy.
+For a better user experience, the chatbot can be integrated with a GUI using Java Swing/